-You do not need to obtain medical necessity pre-certification for routine in-network health care performed in a provider's office, urgent care center, or emergency room.
+You do not need to obtain medical necessity pre-certification for routine in-network health care performed in a provider's office, urgent care center, emergency room, or via telehealth

 It is your responsibility to obtain medical necessity pre-certification for diagnostic testing, out-patient procedures, non-emergency hospitalizations, surgeries, etc., in accordance with the below list.
 Your provider can request medical necessity pre-certification by calling the number on your benefit card.
 If your emergency care results in a hospital admission, your provider must call the utilization review manager no later than the next business day after the admission.